fahimfrk/Deld/README.md

 In dim mode, 2 lights are switched on, while in bright mode, 5 lights are activated.
-This priority encoder- based switching arrangement ensures efficient control of headlight intensity without the need for complex power devices.
+This priority encoder- based switching arrangement ensures efficient control of headlight intensity without the need for complex power devices. video Demonstration of how the circuit works,principle behind the working of project,and how we implement it-https://drive.google.com/file/d/1AHmsauaIwVOFceY-YCDhs8mBcGQ55iQW/view?usp=drive_link